-Population health management Health inequalities Prevention Making intelligent decisions Building fairer futures Changing the future for the future Scale, spread, sustain Core20PLUS5 Primary (risk factors for (Infrastructure, Intelligence, disease) CYP Core20PLUS5 Interventions and Incentives) Secondary (early detection Broader inequalities Cultural change and diagnosis) (protected characteristics) Drive ICP Strategy Tertiary (preventing Tackling inequalities with progression of disease Integrated Intelligence specific interventions/ Collaborative innovations

-Population health management helps us understand the health and care needs of our population both now and in the future.
+Population health management Making intelligent decisions for the future Health inequalities Building fairer futures Prevention Changing the futures Scale, Spread, Sustain (Infrastructure, Intelligence, Interventions, and Incentives) Cultural Change Drive ICP Strategy Integrated Intelligence Collaborative Core20PLUS5 CYP Core20PLUS5 Broader inequalities (protected characteristics) Tackling inequalities with specific interventions/ innovations Primary (risk factors for disease) Secondary (early detection and diagnosis) Tertiary (preventing progression of disease Population health management helps us understand the health and care needs of our population both now and in the future.
 We do this by using linked data from across our health and care partners to help us better understand our residents' needs and how they vary across their life course.
-By understanding more about our residents, we can identify groups of the population with similar needs and design targeted services to meet these needs, moving away from a one-size-fits-all model to evidence-based interventions which are effective in the particular group we are looking to support.
-This approach will be central to all we do, ensuring we focus efforts on the best ways to support our communities, and make certain that our population can expect the same highquality services wherever they live.
+By understanding more about our residents, we can identify groups of the population with similar needs and design targeted services to meet these needs, moving away from a one- size-fits-all model, to evidence- based interventions which are effective in the particular group we are looking to support.
+This approach will be central to all we do, ensuring we focus efforts on the best ways to support our communities, and make certain that our population can expect the same high-quality services wherever they live.
 Health inequalities are avoidable and unjust differences between people or groups due to social, geographical, biological or other factors.
 These differences have a huge impact, because they result in people who are worse off experiencing poorer health and shorter lives.
 We know that some people, groups and communities do not have equal opportunity to access health and care services and when using services have worse experiences and outcomes from care.
 Addressing health inequalities will help give people more equal opportunity to benefit from health and care services, addressing known disadvantages relating to where they live, personal circumstances, age, gender or ethnicity.
 The desire to reduce health inequalities is embedded throughout this document.
 Prevention is a key part of improving the health of our populations - not simply primary prevention, where we seek to help people make healthy lifestyle choices, but secondary prevention of illness through screening, early detection and diagnosis, and tertiary prevention for people living with long-term illness to optimise their health and prevent deterioration.
-We will focus on delivering personalised care, empowering people to take personal ownership and selfmanage such conditions in the community.
+We will focus on delivering personalised care, empowering people to take personal ownership and self- manage such conditions in the community.
 This will enable people to live well, independently from care, in their community for as long as possible.
 At the same time, we recognise that when people need to use health or care services, it is important to provide high-quality and effective treatment or care at all ages.
 We will also work with people and communities to achieve environments that promote health and wellbeing.